-We can guide you toward a career path that aligns with your interests and we'll show you what high-paying jobs are in demand locally and across the nation.
+We can guide you toward a career path that aligns with your interests and provide information about the type of high-paying jobs are in demand locally and across the nation.

 If you are interested in just taking a class or two, you will not need to submit official transcripts or attend student orientation.
 Non-degree seeking students are not eligible for most forms of financial aid.
 However, you may be eligible for tuition reimbursement from your employer or the military.
-Our Resource Specialists will be happy to assist you with registration and answer any questions that you may have.
-Once registered, they will review and assist you with your Edison State email, WebAdvisor and Blackboard accounts.
+Our career pathways advisors will be happy to assist you with registration and answer any questions that you may have.
+Once registered, they will review and assist you with your Edison State email, MyESCC and Blackboard accounts.

 START STRONG at Edison State Community College.
 Our "2 + 2 University Transfer" degrees are your gateway to over 250 bachelor's degrees.
 See the following FAQs for more information.